The Animal Boarding Establishments Act 1963 controls commercial kennels and catteries and home boarding establishments.

-Please note: there is no difference in the licence fee whether you propose to run a commercial kennel or cattery or whether you propose to use your private dwelling to board dogs.
+There is no difference in the licence fee whether you propose to run a commercial kennel or cattery or whether you propose to use your private dwelling to board dogs.

 An applicant must not be disqualified from any of the following at the time of the application:

-A summary of the eligibility criteria for this licence.
+Eligibility criteria for this licence.

 The following criteria will be considered when the application is being evaluated: